If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 The sound of her voice that day long ago had reminded me of nothing so much as Betty Jo Bialoski, my first girlfriend.
 "Oh Nicky," cried Betty Lou...

-A classic example of flashback from film is Citizen Kane.
+A classic example of flashback from the movies is Citizen Kane.
 The film opens with Kane dying after saying the word “Rosebud”.
 The rest of the movie is essentially flashbacks telling us about his life.
 The meaning of "Rosebud" is revealed at the end of the movie.

 Scene and Summary